-The archaeological park of Pompei It is not only a priceless treasure chest of antiquity, but the most faithful representation of a city of ancient Rome, a symbol of rebirth and development for the entire Campania area.
-This was stated by the Minister of Culture, Alessandro Giuli, during the opening of the second day of the G7 Culture, held at the Royal Palace of Naples.
+The Pompeii Archaeological Park is not only a priceless treasure trove of antiquity, but also the most faithful representation of an ancient Roman city, a symbol of rebirth and development for the entire Campania region.
+This was stated by the Minister of Culture, Alessandro Giuli, during the opening of the second day of the G7 Culture Summit, held at the Royal Palace in Naples.

 “Pompeii is today a driving force for development for local communities, thanks to its extraordinary tourist appeal and the cultural liveliness it generates”, said Giuli.
 “The Italian government, together with the European Union, has invested over 100 million euros in the last ten years to ensure the safety of the site, conduct new excavations and improve the services offered to visitors.”